 Mirrors - Motorcycles should have both a left and right mirror for safety.
 Most mirrors are convex.
 Convex mirrors provide a wider view than flat mirrors but make vehicles seem further away than they really are.
-(Ob jects in the mirror are closer than they appear.)
+(Objects in the mirror are closer than they appear.)
 Get familiar with your motorcycle's mirrors.
 Adjust them so your shoulder and upper arm are just visible to give you the maximum view to the rear and the side.
+Check your mirrors frequently in traffic and especially when stopping.